 - To strengthen the alignment of shareholders' interest and the interests of management and employees, performance measurement reflects the actual results of the Company overall, the business unit of reference and the individual.
 As such, variable compensation constitutes a mechanism of meritocratic differentiation and selectivity.

-- Short-term remuneration aims to attract, motivate and retain resources
+- Short-term remuneration aims to attract, motivate and retain strategic resources

-- Reward is directly linked to performance, which is evaluated on the basis of results achieved and on the alignment with our leadership model and values.
+- Reward is directly linked to performance, which is evaluated on the basis of results achieved and on the alignment with the leadership model and values.

 - Long-term remuneration aims to strengthen the link between variable compensation and Company results and further align the interests of senior management and shareholders.